jdbrice/star-fwd-dev/README.md

 ```
 This will disable the network inside the container, making the STAR DB access return instantly.
 It may speed up the running of the code a lot if you have a poor connection to BNL.

+If there exists a star-cvs folder (not part of repo, clone it yourself) then this will mount the geometry into place for build.

 directory mounted into the container.
 Before running the code, setup the STAR environment variables:
 ```sh
 source star_env